Hegemonic stability theory: Theory

 On the "unipolar moment" in 1990, the leading expert on the world-systems theory, Christopher Chase-Dunn, linked the forthcoming period with the HST.
 He reminded that hegemonic rivalry led to World Wars and in future such a rivalry among core states is only likely if the US hegemony continues to decline.
 But the current situation of single superpower is eminently stable.

 To the mainstream International Relations (IR below), the unipolar world came as a surprise.
-Reailists, shaped by “two World Wars and the Cold War, understood the differing logics of multipolar and bipolar systems, but apparently failed to envision a unipolar world because none of their works before the end of the Cold War accounts for it.”
+Realists, shaped by “two World Wars and the Cold War, understood the differing logics of multipolar and bipolar systems, but apparently failed to envision a unipolar world because none of their works before the end of the Cold War accounts for it.”

-For several more years following the “unipolar moment,” IR analysis overwhelmingly argued for instability and imminent collapse of the hegemonic order.
-Mark Sheetz was one of the first IR scholars to explicitly link the post-Cold War order with the HST: The US strategy, he wrote in 1997, fits “the expectations of hegemonic stability theory more comfortably than do other Realist theories.
-The latter predict that efforts to preserve hegemony would be futile and counterproductive, but “not so hegemonic stability theory.”
+For several more years following the "unipolar moment", IR analysis overwhelmingly argued for instability and imminent collapse of the hegemonic order.
+Mark Sheetz was one of the first IR scholars to explicitly link the post-Cold War order with the HST: The US strategy, he wrote in 1997, fits "the expectations of hegemonic stability theory more comfortably than do other Realist theories.
+The latter predict that efforts to preserve hegemony would be futile and counterproductive, but not so hegemonic stability theory."